Telad: History

 Until 2004 Uzi Peled was Telad's CEO.
 He was then replaced by Dorit Inbar.
 Today the company's CEO is Ronda Atar.

 Telad has broad production unit and has produced a large number of TV programs: over 10,000 hours of broadcast (all genres) and specialization in the production of commercials and hundreds of thousands large-scale broadcast events such as concerts, award ceremonies, events and fundraising campaigns.
 Telad has provided services in large events to leading international TV networks and has produced content jointly with broadcasting companies such as NBC, ABC, CBS, PBS, BBC, Arte, NDR, ZDF, MGM and A&E.

-Telad has produced several prominent Israeli TV series including: “Hahamishia Hakamerit “, “Ha-Comedy Store”, “Chartzufim” and "Florentine".
+Telad has produced several prominent Israeli TV series including “Hahamishia Hakamerit“, “Ha-Comedy Store”, “Chartzufim” and "Florentine".

-Telad lost the concessionaires broadcasting bid for Channel 2 which was held in 2005, and therefore, on the night of 29 October 2005 ceased to broadcast on Channel 2.
-However, Telad expanded in 2000 and started operating in the cable and satellite networks in Israel and today it produces content for seven channels - four of them are domestic and three of them are international.